- > About Us

 ・Support for the Career Development and Work Styles of Diverse Employees

-When it comes to the career development of our employees, we have put in place an evaluation system that contributes to their growth, while at the same time providing opportunities for placement and development based on their individual aptitudes and capabilities, regardless of age, gender, ability, or other characteristics.
-In addition, we strive to create and maintain an environment in which diverse employees can work with ease.
+In Japan, when it comes to the career development of our employees, we have put in place an evaluation system that contributes to their growth, while at the same time providing opportunities for placement and development based on their individual aptitudes and capabilities, regardless of nationality, age, gender, disability, or other personal characteristics.
 Moreover, instead of having to leave their job, we endeavor to ensure that employees can continue to do meaningful work during or after a major life event, such as getting married, having and raising a child, or caring for a family member.
 To this end, we have established flexible work and leave systems, hold seminars on balancing child-rearing or care provision with one’s work, and are implementing other measures on an ongoing basis to build a workplace environment where a diverse range of employees can readily work.

 ・Support for the Career Development of Female Employees in Japan